 First, I would like to thank Dr. Judy Qiu for being such a great advisor.
 She has been not only insightful and inspiring in guiding me through the research projects, but also supportive and encouraging when I need help in getting more resources or connecting to the right collaborators.
 Let me also thank Dr. Geoffrey C. Fox for being on my research committee and offering valuable discussions about my research.
 Every discussion with him is inspiring and pumps the progress of my projects.
 Thanks to Dr. Fil Menczer for his tremendous help throughout our collaboration and during my preparation for the dissertation proposal and defense, and for putting trust in me to develop the data infrastructure for the Truthy project.
 Thanks also to Dr. Dirk Van Gucht for having insightful discussions with me and guiding me through all the related literature from the database field, which has been extremely valuable for defining the depth and scope of this dissertation.
 His classes are the reason I chose database as a minor, which has proven to be a very wise decision.

 Next I would like to express my particular appreciation for the collaboration and help from my colleagues in the SALSAHPC group: Bingjing Zhang, Stephen Wu, Yang Ruan, Andrew Younge, Jerome Mitchell, Saliya Ekanayake, Supun Kamburugamuve, Thomas Wiggins, Zhenghao Gu, Jaliya Ekanayake, Thilina Gunarathne, Yuduo Zhou, Fei Teng, Zhenhua Guo, and Tao Huang.
 Thank you for continuously working with me on every concrete problem and giving me all the great advice on my papers and presentations.
 Thanks to my early collaborators Marlon Pierce, Yu Ma, Jun Wang, and Robert Granat for their guidance and help in developing the QuikeSim project and writing related research papers.
-Thanks to the collaborators from the Center for Complex Networks and Systems Research at Indiana University Emilio Ferrara, Clayton Davis, Mohsen JafariAsbagh, Onur Varol, Karissa McKelvey, Giovanni L. Ciampaglia, and Alessandro Flammini, for working together on the Truthy project and providing all the help and information that has been necessary for the progress of my research work.
+Thanks to the collaborators from the Center for Complex Networks and Systems Research at Indiana University;: Emilio Ferrara, Clayton Davis, Mohsen JafariAsbagh, Onur Varol, Karissa McKelvey, Giovanni L. Ciampaglia, and Alessandro Flammini, for working together on the Truthy project and providing all the help and information that has been necessary for the progress of my research work.

 I would also like to recognize Prof. Yuqing Wu for helping me accelerate my progress towards graduation.
 Thanks to Koji Tanaka, Allan Streib, Rob Henderson, and Gary Miksik for their help in configuring and solving our problems with the computing infrastructures from FutureGrid, Madrid, and Moe.
 Thanks to Lynne Mikolon, Patty Reyes-Cooksey, Becky Curtis, and Christi Pike for their help on administrative issues related to my working contracts and course registration.